-It makes no sense to save the time taking your bike to the mechanic for an oil change if you have to take your used oil to be recycled each time.
+It makes no sense to save the time taking your bike to the mechanic for a motorcycle oil change if you have to take your used oil to be recycled each time.

 Just make sure to mark the container as used oil.
 I used these cute stickers to make that clear.

-Now that everything’s done, double-check the bike for leaks or uninstalled bolts and then take her for a ride!
+Now that the motorcycle oil change is done, double-check the bike for leaks or uninstalled bolts and then take her for a ride!
 Always check the oil level afterwards as well.